-The main floor of the Library reopened to the public on Monday, September 28th, for browsing, indoor assistance, and computer use by appointment!
-Although we are thrilled to have our members back in the building, we will be enforcing the following new "Pop In & Pick Up" procedures to safeguard the health of our community:
+The Library is open to the public for browsing, indoor assistance, and computer use by appointment!
+Although we are thrilled to have our members in the building, we will be enforcing the following "Pop In & Pick Up" procedures to safeguard the health of our community:

-- The Library's operating hours will be temporarily shortened:
+- The Library's operating hours have been temporarily shortened:

 - Monday - Thursday 10am to 2pm & 3pm to 6:30pm

 - Friday 10am to 2pm & 3pm to 4:30pm

 - Saturday 9am to 12:30pm